Icebreaker Games LogoIcebreaker Games

 Show and Tell

-A nostalgic activity where participants share a meaningful object.
-Perfect for remote teams to build connection.
-Includes 50+ object ideas and examples.
+A nostalgic team building activity where participants share a meaningful object and its story.
+Perfect for remote teams, adults, and students to build connection.
+Includes 50+ object ideas for work and school.

 3+ PlayersHybrid15 minEasy